What You Will Need

 - At this point, he/she can get creative and try to draw more distinct features of himself such as eyes, ears, and t-shirt.

-- Using the foods from each of the groups, ask him/her to guess what parts of the body each food group nourishes.
+- Using the foods from each of the groups, ask him/her to guess what parts of the body each food nourishes.

 - Every time an “other” food item is selected, explain that it doesn’t perform a healthy function.